KKegel/antlr-metamodel-dsl-example/README.md

 The project reads `.kmeta` files, parses them, and produces an in-memory **metamodel** object that downstream code can use to validate, generate, or interpret instance data.

+> This template project is a decoupled and modified snippet of the [karpfen project language module](https://github.com/karpfenproject) 🐟

 ---

 ## Package structure